-'Buckle your seatbelts,' judge says as 'The Jinx' murder trial of Robert Durst begins
+In Robert Durst's California murder trial, prosecutor says victim did not fear killer

 LOS ANGELES (Reuters) - Robert Durst, the ailing New York real estate scion whose arrest prosecutors say was hastened by his confession to multiple killings in a 2015 TV documentary, faced a jury on Wednesday for opening statements in his Los Angeles murder trial.

-After entering the courtroom, Durst, 76, walked very slowly to his seat at the defense table.
-He wore a navy blue blazer and a white button-down shirt, his hair disheveled and a bright green hearing aid tucked behind his ear.
+After entering the courtroom, Durst, 76, walked slowly to his seat at the defense table, wearing a navy blue blazer, his hair disheveled and a hearing aid tucked behind his ear.

 “Ladies and gentlemen, buckle your seatbelts.
 We’re about to begin,” Judge Mark Windham told the courtroom at the start of the session.

-Durst is charged with the December 2000 murder of his long-time confidant, Susan Berman, a writer he is accused of fatally shooting because of what she might have known about the unsolved disappearance and presumed killing of his wife two decades earlier.
+Durst is charged with the December 2000 murder of his long-time confidant, Susan Berman, because of what she might have known about the unsolved disappearance and presumed killing of his wife two decades earlier.

-The Los Angeles County District Attorney’s office said prosecutors planned to deliver opening statements on Wednesday, after the judge and attorneys for both sides spent two weeks selecting 12 jurors and 12 alternates for a trial expected to last about five months.
+Berman, 55, the daughter of an organized crime figure and author of the 1981 memoir “Easy Street: The True Story of a Mob Family,” was found slain execution-style in her Beverly Hills home.

+“She let the killer into her house, she turned her back to them ...
+She wasn’t afraid of them, and then she was executed, shot in the head at very close range,” Deputy District Attorney John Lewin told the 12-person jury and 12 alternates in his opening statement.

-Durst, who suffers from what his lawyers describe as a number of “severe” health problems, has pleaded not guilty.
+Durst has pleaded not guilty.
 If convicted, he faces a maximum sentence of life in prison.

-Berman, 55, the daughter of an organized crime figure and author of the 1981 memoir “Easy Street: The True Story of a Mob Family,” was found slain execution-style in her Beverly Hills home.

-Her death came a couple of months after police in New York were reported to have reopened an investigation into the fate of Durst’s spouse, Kathleen, who was a medical student when she vanished in 1982.
+Berman’s death came a couple of months after police in New York reopened an investigation into the fate of Durst’s spouse, Kathleen, who vanished in 1982.
+Durst insists he had nothing to do with her disappearance.

-Durst, the estranged, multimillionaire grandson of a Manhattan real estate magnate, has insisted he had nothing to do with her disappearance.
-He was never prosecuted in the New York probe, which led to lurid tabloid coverage and a movie on the Lifetime channel.

-The circumstances surrounding both cases, as well as Durst’s 2003 acquittal in the killing and dismemberment of an elderly Texas neighbor, gained wide attention in a 2015 Emmy-award winning HBO documentary “The Jinx: The Life and Deaths of Robert Durst.”
+The circumstances surrounding both cases, and Durst’s 2003 acquittal in the killing and dismemberment of a Texas neighbor, was portrayed in a 2015 Emmy-award winning HBO documentary “The Jinx: The Life and Deaths of Robert Durst.”

-The prosecution’s theory is that Durst killed Kathleen Durst at their cottage outside New York City in January 1982, and that Berman helped cover it up, going so far as to place a telephone call pretending to be Durst’s wife to help facilitate his alibi.
-No body was ever found.
+The prosecution’s theory is that Durst killed Kathleen Durst at their cottage outside New York City in January 1982, and Berman helped cover it up.

-Durst is accused of killing Berman to silence her as a potential witness against him when the case was reopened.

-Durst was arrested on suspicion of Berman’s murder in March 2015, one day before the airing of the final episode, in which Durst seemed to incriminate himself after being confronted with a key piece of evidence.
+Durst was arrested on suspicion of Berman’s murder in March 2015, a day before the airing of the final episode, in which Durst seemed to incriminate himself.

-He was captured by microphone after the interview muttering off-camera to himself: “There it is, you’re caught,” and “What the hell did I do?
+He was captured by microphone muttering off-camera to himself: “There it is, you’re caught,” and “What the hell did I do?
 Killed them all, of course.”

-In court papers filed months later, prosecutors said they had moved quickly to secure Durst’s arrest upon learning he had “confessed to killing multiple people” in the documentary and might try to run once “The Jinx” finale was broadcast.

-In ordering Durst to stand trial, the judge said in 2018 that Durst’s “cryptic” remark caught on mic “operates as a succinct confession” absent an explanation from the defendant.

 Defense attorneys have argued that prosecutors lacked any physical evidence such as fingerprints or DNA evidence linking him to the murder scene.